-When Flow 3 starts at time 7, it loses a burst of packets during the first slow-start and the estimated packet drop rate of Flow 3 exceeds the threshold p{th} .
+When Flow 3 starts at time 7, it loses a burst of packets during the first slow-start and the estimated packet drop rate of Flow 3 exceeds the threshold $p{th}$ .
 Flow 3 is detected as overpumping but freed after it backs off.
 Flow 3 is never detected as overpumping again since it sets ssthresh at the first packet loss.

-Figure 13 shows the startup behavior of Flow 3.
+Figure 9 (a) shows the startup behavior of Flow 3.
 When the instantaneous queue length hits the limit, Flow 3 loses many packets and judged as overpumping.
-Flow 3 backs off exponentially and, at the 4th retransmission, the retransmission interval reaches the backoff threshold d{th} and Flow 3 is freed.
+Flow 3 backs off exponentially and, at the 4th retransmission, the retransmission interval reaches the backoff threshold $d{th}$ and Flow 3 is freed.

 At time 12, another flow, Flow 4, starts up and loses packets during the first slow-start as Flow 3 did.
-This time, the packet drop rate does not reach p{th} and the flow-value is not activated.
-Figure 14 shows the startup behavior of Flow 4.
+This time, the packet drop rate does not reach $p{th}$ and the flow-valve is not activated.
+Figure 9 (b) shows the startup behavior of Flow 4.

-The difference between Figure 13 and 14 illustrates the impact of the backoff test to TCP.
-The penalty of the backoff test in Figure 13 can be compared with a normal timeout in Figure 14.
-For most TCP implementations, the difference will be smaller because of a larger minimum timeout value.
-Even without the flow-valve, there is a possibility that a flow with a high packet drop rate experiences congestion of this level.
-Depending on RTT and packet drop timing, consecutive packet losses could be less harmful to TCP than several independent timeouts.
-The important point is that, for a router, forcing exponential backoff is more effective in dissolving congestion than a few independent timeouts.
+The difference between (a) and (b) in Figure 9 illustrates the impact of the backoff test to TCP.
+The penalty of the backoff test in (a) can be compared with a normal timeout in (b).
+The penalty of the normal timeout in (b) is smaller than the penalty of the flow-valve in (a) but they are in the same order.
+The difference will be smaller for most TCP implementations because of a larger minimum timeout value.
+It also suggests that, if a flow experiences multiple timeouts under heavy congestion, it is more harmful than a single penalty of the backoff test.
+It is also beneficial for a router; forcing exponential backoff is more effective in dissolving congestion than a few independent timeouts.